 8 p.m.
 March 17 | FREE

-Political Gestures will be performed live in Oklahoma City, Tulsa and Fayetteville, Ark.
-These performances will be filmed, and the piece will premiere as a multi-channel video installation at Houston’s Aurora Picture Show (May 3), followed by its Oklahoma premiere in Tahlequah (June).
+Political Gestures will be performed and filmed live in Oklahoma City, and the footage will be incorporated into the finished piece, which will premiere as a multi-channel video installation at Houston’s Aurora Picture Show (May 3), followed by its Oklahoma premiere in Tahlequah (June).

-Political Gestures is commissioned by Aurora Picture Show in Houston, Texas; is generously funded by Mid-America Arts Alliance, the National Endowment for the Arts, the Windgate Charitable Foundation, Inc., and the state arts agencies of Arkansas, Kansas, Missouri, Nebraska, Oklahoma, and Texas; is created in partnership with Tahlequality, Artists Laboratory Theater (Fayetteville, Ark.), and Oklahoma Contemporary; and is made possible with generous support from the Tulsa Artist Fellowship.
+Political Gestures is commissioned by Aurora Picture Show in Houston, Texas; is generously funded by Mid-America Arts Alliance, the National Endowment for the Arts and the Windgate Charitable Foundation, Inc.; is created in partnership with Tahlequality, Artists Laboratory Theater (Fayetteville, Ark.), and Oklahoma Contemporary; and is made possible with generous support from the Tulsa Artist Fellowship.

 Nick Vaughan and Jake Margolin are Houston-based interdisciplinary artists whose work examines America’s rich and diverse queer history.

 Nick and Jake are recipients of a New York Foundation for the Arts Fellowship, a Tulsa Artist Fellowship and grants from the MAPFund, the IdeaFund and the Houston Arts Alliance.
 Nick and Jake are members of the internationally acclaimed Brooklyn-based experimental theater company The TEAM and frequently collaborate as visual designers with the choreographers Faye Driscoll and Yoshiko Chuma.
 Also members of Houston’s BOX 13 Artspace, the artists are represented by Devin Borden Gallery (Houston).